wlonk/arcadia/arcadia.md

 > #### TODO
 >
 > When you read the fairy, there's a totally different list of questions.
 Very
 > particular for the fairy.
-How do you strengthen your relationship with the
+How do you strengthen your connection with the
 > fairy?
 >
 > The way to make this on the sheet: two slots with three black checkboxes,